michaelmcallister/blog/content/post/automatic-builds-with-hugo.md

-description = "Using AWS Lambda to automatically build your hugo website and sync it to S3" categories = ["projects"] keywords = ["hugo","aws","nodejs","Lambda","code"] title = "Painless CI-CD with Hugo and Lambda"
+description = "Using AWS Lambda to automatically build your hugo website and sync it to S3" categories = ["projects"] keywords = ["hugo","aws","nodejs","Lambda","code"] title = "Painless CI CD with Hugo and Lambda"
 +++

 I've built my blog with [Hugo](https://gohugo.io/) - and I've been loving it so far!